hazcod/LimeRPi2-kodi/README.md

 Installation:
 --------------
+1. Connect to your Pi over SSH.

-1. This version of limelight still needs Java, so let's put it on the pi in /storage/java and test it.
+2. This version of limelight still needs Java, so let's put it on the pi in /storage/java and test it.
 (Future versions will not be java anymore, so no worries.)
 ```
 mkdir -p /storage/java
 curl -L -O -s https://github.com/HazCod/LimeRPi2-kodi/blob/master/jdk-8u33-linux-arm-vfp-hflt.tar.gz?raw=true